 |Time Runner (1983)||(Conversion by)|

 |Left Behind: Eternal Forces (2006)||(Voice Over - Executive Producers)|

 |Facts in Action (1992)||(AFB Sound Technology)|

 |ABC Monday Night Football (1989)||(Team Member)|

-Seeking greater satisfaction by creating original games, Lyndon then sought out to create original games with co-developer, Michael Knox.
+Seeking greater satisfaction by creating original games, Lyndon sought out to create original games with developer, Michael Knox in 1989 after Lyndon completed Defender of the Crown for the C-64 for Cinemaware.
 The two signed an agreement with DataEast to develop ABC's Monday Night Football and Dream Team Basketball for the PC.
 Monday Night Football was recognized as one of the best sports games of the year by nomination from the Software Publishers' Association, and it featured two innovative firsts never before seen in PC games including support for every graphics card (Hercules Monochrome, CGA, EGA, VGA and 256 color VGA color modes) and it was only the second PC game to include digitized audio that could play through the PC's internal speaker.